-O Applicable - Local/regional non-state agencies perform waiver operational and administrative functions.
+Applicable - Local/regional non-state agencies perform waiver operational and administrative functions.
+Check each that applies:

-Specify the nature of these agencies and complete items A-5 and A-6:

-Application for 1915(c) HCBS Waiver: Draft MO.004.04.05 - Jul 01, 2023 Page 15 of 16 a (r e Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
-There is a contract between the Medicaid agency and/or the operating agency when authorized by the Medicaid agency) and each local/regional non-state entity that sets forth the esponsibilities and performance requirements of the local/regional entity.
-The contract(s) under which private ntities conduct waiver operational functions are available to CMS upon request through the Medicaid agency one operating agency (if applicable).
-S pecify the nature of these entities and complete items A-5 and A-6: Appendix A: Waiver Administration and Operation state agenc ility for Assessment of Performance of Contracted and/or Local/Regional Non-State Entities.
-Specify the yor agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in waiver operational and administrative functions: Appendix A: Waiver Administration and Operation local/regionaccordance Methods and Frequency.
-Describe the methods that are used to assess the performance of contracted and/or nal non-state entities to ensure that they perform assigned waiver operational and administrative functions in with waiver requirements.
-Also specify how frequently the performance of contracted and/or local/regional ntities is assessed: Appendix A: Waiver Administration and Operation 7.
-Distribution that have reapplies): on of Waiver Operational and Administrative Functions.
-In the following table, specify the entity or entitie esponsibility for conducting each of the waiver operational and administrative functions listed (check each that nce with 42 CFR §431.10, when the Medicaid agency does not directly conduct a function, it supervises the see of the function and establishes and/or approves policies that affect the function.
-All functions not performed
+Local/Regional non-state public agencies perform waiver operational and administrative functions at the local or regional level.
+There is an interagency agreement or memorandum of understanding between the State and these agencies that sets forth responsibilities and performance requirements for these agencies that is available through the Medicaid agency.
+Specify the nature of these agencies and complete items A-5 and A-6: Local/Regional non-governmental non-state entities conduct waiver operational and administrative function at the local or regional level.
+There is a contract between the Medicaid agency and/or the operating agency (when authorized by the Medicaid agency) and each local/regional non-state entity that sets forth the responsibilities and performance requirements of the local/regional entity.
+The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency the operating agency (if applicable).
+Specify the nature of these entities and complete items A-5 and A-6: pendix A: Waiver Administration and Operation onsibility for Assessment of Performance of Contracted and/or Local/Regional Non-State Entities.
+Specify the agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in condu agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities incting waiver operational and administrative functions: pendix 6.
+Asses local/accord agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities pendix 6.
+Asses local/accord agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities acting waiver operational and administrative functions: A: Waiver Administration and Operation sment Methods and Frequency.
+Describe the methods that are used to assess the performance of contracted and/or regional non-state entities to ensure that they perform assigned waiver operational and administrative functions in dance with waiver requirements.
+Also specify how frequently the performance of contracted and/or local/regional that have responsibility for conducting each of the waiver operational and administrative functions listed (check each that applies):